 If you hit a flexible barrier, the steel cables flex, slowing down your vehicle and keeping it upright.
-The barriers absorb the impact of the crash so you and the people with you, don't.
+They absorb the energy of the impact, which means that you and your passengers don’t.

-They’re a cost-effective infrastructure treatment that can reduce the number of people killed or seriously injured in crashes by 75 percent.
+When safety barriers are installed along the side and centre of the road, they can reduce the number of people killed or seriously injured in crashes by 75 percent.1

 Roadside and median flexible safety barriers are highly effective in preventing deaths and injuries for all road users including motorcyclists.